So, curious about finding the best caulk finishing tool or, best caulk removal tool? Good search by the way.

 If you are looking for finishing and caulking tools for hardcore outdoor jobs, roofing or remolding, there are better options on this very list.
 It lets you remove leaky caulk and grout around the bathtub, shower or kitchen sink while considerably reducing your work time.

-You might not need a masking tape to get straight, smooth caulking and sealing lines with this tool unless you are a nitpicker.
+You might not need masking tape to get straight, smooth caulking and sealing lines with this tool unless you are a nitpicker.
 Another major benefit of this kit is that it works its charm on almost all types of caulk and even grout.

 - Good for small resealing jobs.